acdh-oeaw/arche-iiifmanifest/README.md

   * `LORIS_BASE`: base URL of the Loris image server
   * `ALLOWED_NMSP`: comma-separated list of namespaces (URI prefixes) allowed to be downloaded
   * `DEFAULT_MODE`: default mode to be used when not specified in the request (`image`, `images` or `manifest`, by default 'image')
+  * `GET_DIMENSIONS`: when set to `true`, the service tries to fetch image dimensions from the IIIF service if dimensions are missing in the metadata
 * Test
   ```bash
   curl -i http://127.0.0.1/?id=someResourceId&mode=images